premspal/DjangoWebBlog/README.md

 # DjangoWebBlog

-A blog application built in Django.
+A blog application built with Django.